-PA woman talks of her husband and other fisherman’s drowning deaths - Port Arthur News
+PA woman talks of her husband's and other fisherman’s drowning deaths - Port Arthur News

 Port Arthur Fire Department also responded as well as Acadian Ambulance and an air rescue.

 Diaz was there when the men were pulled from the water.
-She commended the first responders for their life saving efforts including a constable that, she said, stepped up and performed CPR on Caballero, 63.
+She commended the first responders for their life-saving efforts including a constable that, she said, stepped up and performed CPR on Caballero, 63.
 The Port Arthur man would have turned 64 on Aug.
 12 and the couple had plans to spend it at the Gulf of Mexico.

 “He was my rock and I was his bigger rock,” Diaz said of her common law husband of 13 years.
-“We stuck together 24/7, whether it was god or bad.
+“We stuck together 24/7, whether it was good or bad.
 My glue has come undone and I don’t know what I’m going to do.”

 Information about Cakmaktas’s age or next of kin was not available as of Thursday morning.